noodlecollie/v2mp/docs/V2MP.md

 If the source `A` and destination `B` register identifiers are different, the source register's value is used to decrement the destination register, and the source register remains unchanged.
 Operand bits `[7 0] (C)` must be set to `0` in this case, or a [`RES`](#faults) fault will be raised.

-If instead the source `A` and destination `B` register identifiers are the same, operand bits `[7 0] (C)` are interpreted as an unsigned 8-bit literal, which is used to decrement destination register.
+If instead the source `A` and destination `B` register identifiers are the same, operand bits `[7 0] (C)` are interpreted as an unsigned 8-bit literal, which is used to decrement the destination register.

 Note that if the destination register is `PC`, the decrement (either as a literal or from a register) is treated as the number of **words** to decrement by, rather than the number of bytes.
 This is to avoid causing an address mis-alignment by setting `PC` to an odd value.